-Platform-Specific Strategies That Move the Needle
+Platform-Specific Strategies That Actually Move Metal

 Instagram: Let the Vehicle Do the Talking

 Instagram rewards quality visuals, and cars are inherently photogenic.
 Shoot lifestyle content, not just lot photos.
 Put the truck on a job site.
 Put the convertible on a coastal highway.
-Use Reels to show walkarounds, feature demos, and delivery moments.
+Use Reels for walkarounds, feature demos, and delivery moments.
 Stories work well for limited-time offers and behind-the-scenes content that keeps your audience engaged between major posts.

 Instagram’s average automotive engagement rate runs around 4.8%, which is strong compared to most industries.
 Carousels and Reels consistently outperform static image posts, so build your content calendar around those formats first.